-Pigs have teeth, however not too apparent.
+Pigs have teeth.
 When born as piglets, they have baby teeth that look more like elongated needles.
 Typically, these teeth are clipped.
 As the pig matures, it starts losing its baby teeth, growing permanent teeth in its place.
 Ultimately, the mature pig has 44 permanent teeth.

 Of course, a pig’s dentition is an exciting topic.
 More than learning that pigs have teeth, you want to specifically know how many canines, molars, and premolars they have.
 You also want to know why a pig’s teeth keep growing, why piglets have their teeth clipped, and how boar’s tusk develops.